Women’s Financial Empowerment podcast series

 00:09:18:08 - 00:09:40:05

 The government money smart dot gov dot our website is actually another great source.
 I love that website.
-I think it's probably my my second most favorite website.
+I think it's probably my my second most favourite website.
 One of your big go tos.
 So that's a good tip.
 Honestly, I'm on there all the time.
 So the important thing women need to know is that you don't have to follow these any so-called rules that you might have heard.

 00:09:40:07 - 00:10:01:04